KQM-git/TCL/fluff/miscellaneous-entries.md

   * Whoever is coding the animals is probably trolling.
 * Jean runs at 180 BPM.
 * Without using any elemental skills/bursts, the glider, or characters/weapons not freely available to every account, is it possible to climb to the peak of the fully grown Frostbearing Tree?
 The answer is yes.
 * The traveler twins are not equal.
 I have discovered that Lumine is more red, green, and blue than Aether.
+* Kamuijima Cannons in Inazuma can be used to nuke oneself as well as other players in co-op.

 ## Cancelling